It’s that time again- time to get your Marketing Calendar ready for a new year!

-Identify some specific goals.
+Identify some specific business and marketing goals.
 It’s not enough to say, “We want to earn more money.”
 Instead, create attainable, measurable goals such as “We want to increase sales for this specific product or service by 20% by the end of Q3.”

 Great!
 Now you have specific goals.

 The next step is to identify which marketing strategies and tactics you want to implement over the next month, quarter or year.